adammarcwilliams/adammarcwilliams.github.io/_posts/2017-3-2-Painting-Interactive-VR-Experiences-Tiltbrush-Unity.md

     To import a sketch into your scene:
     Copy the .FBX file (in My Documents/Tilt Brush/Exports on Windows or Documents/Tilt Brush/Exports in Mac) into your Unity project
-    Drag the file from the Project window into the Hierarchy [Tilt Brush Unity SDK: Using Tilt Brush with Unity](https://docs.google.com/document/d/1YID89te9oDjinCkJ9R65bLZ3PpJk1W4S1SM2Ccc6-9w)
+    Drag the file from the Project window into the Hierarchy

+[Tilt Brush Unity SDK: Using Tilt Brush with Unity](https://docs.google.com/document/d/1YID89te9oDjinCkJ9R65bLZ3PpJk1W4S1SM2Ccc6-9w)

 I placed this on top of a large cube in my scene so that it was at a decent height and then added a simple cylinder object ready for us to use as a button.

-First though we needed to enable the Audio Reactivy to the scene by adding an AudioSource and then including the TiltBrush Audio Reactivty prefab that comes with their tool kit.
+First though we needed to enable Audio Reactivity in the scene by adding an AudioSource and then including the TiltBrush Audio Reactivty prefab that comes with their tool kit.

 ### Scripting our Button

-I remived the dafault collider on our button and replaced it with a mesh collider for accuracy and checked Is Trigger.
+I removed the default collider on our button and replaced it with a mesh collider for accuracy and checked *Is Trigger*.

 This gives us access to Unity's OnTrigger methods when we create our Button script and attach it to the Button Game Object.